Distance Education Tips

 Google

 To find Google Calendar, log in to your UH Google account.
-Click the apps menu (grid icon) next to your profile picture to find your Calendar app.
+Click the apps menu (grid icon) next to your profile picture to find the Calendar app.

-You can use the Google Tasks app to block out time for homework.
-Google Keep is a related app that is great for making notes and lists and connecting them to your calendar.
+Google Keep is a related app for making notes and lists and connecting them to your calendar.

 Zoom